 We enable change-makers to effectively address wicked problems by creating systems change.
 We do this by providing the knowledge, tools, and support they need to strengthen and transition solution ecosystems in their communities.

 About Us brochure

 A framework and online tool to support systems change

 In order to create systems change, change-makers need new knowledge and tools that enable them to tackle the interconnected and multi-causal nature of these types of problems.

 We are a social enterprise that provides the knowledge, tools and support needed to effectively address wicked problems by creating systems change.
-Our award-winning framework and tool are underpinned by complexity and provide change-makers with a practical way to address to multicausal and interconnected nature of wicked problems.
+Our award-winning framework and tool are underpinned by complex adaptive system theory and provide change-makers with a practical way to address to multi-causal and interconnected nature of wicked problems.

 Wicked Lab does this through:

 The Tool for Systemic Change which supports the visualisation and measurement of systems change, and

 support and mentoring to support practitioners apply their learnings and use the framework and Tool.